The APPROVED 2018 ESEA ELECTION POLICIES AND PROCEDURES

 The Association will provide mailing labels as stated above at the candidate’s cost.
 The Association will not provide lists of ESEA members by name, worksite, job family or in any other form.

 2. A one (1) week written notice is necessary to provide any mailing labels.

-Each candidate will be permitted to attend or have an observer (must be an ESEA member) at the tabulations of the ballots.
+Each candidate will be permitted to attend or have one (1) observer and must be an ESEA member at the tabulations of the ballots.
 All observers must show ID.
 Anyone representing a candidate must provide a signed statement from the candidate.
 You must remain for duration of process, if you leave you will not be allowed to return.
 Tabulation sheets will not be provided to any observers.

 The Election Committee shall prepare the ballots containing the names of all certified candidates.
 The following requirements shall be observed in the preparation of the ballot: